How to Test for Insulin Resistance: Your Comprehensive Guide

 - HOMA Calculator (available here)

-Normal values: are often between 0.45 for metabolically healthy individuals and 0.30 for diabetics.
-The lower the number the more insulin resistance.
+Normal values: are often under 1.5 for very metabolically healthy individuals.
+Mild insulin resistance may result in levels between 1.5-2.0.
+The higher the number the more insulin resistance.

 C peptide is a molecule that can reflect endogenous production of insulin as it is linked to insulin when it is first produced.
 C- peptide is not often tested except in those suspected of having type 1 diabetes however it can also be a surrogate marker of insulin resistance as levels can be higher than normal.